-Pizza is a regular visitor to our house, only it doesn't usually come in the form of a delivery person.
+Pizza is a regular visitor to our house — only it doesn't usually come from a delivery person.
 Making homemade pizza from prepared dough is a quick and easy dinner any night of the week.
 Even making your own dough only really adds a few minutes to the prep time!
 Pile on your favorite toppings and get ready to chow down.

 My favorite method for shaping the pizza is to roll the dough onto a piece of parchment paper.
 The dough sticks to the parchment, making it easier to work with and easier to transfer into the oven.
 The pizza will release from the parchment during cooking and the parchment can be removed halfway through cooking.
 The parchment darkens in the oven, but doesn't burn or catch fire.

 There are also no rules about the kinds of toppings you put on your pizza.
 Choose ones you love.
-They will cook a little in the oven, but if it isn't something you like to eat raw, like sausage or mushrooms, allow some time to cook them ahead of time.
-If you'd like fresh greens, like arugula or basil, on your pizza, sprinkle them over the pizza right when it comes out of the oven.
+They will cook a little in the oven, but if it isn't something you like to eat raw, like sausage or mushrooms, cook them ahead of time.
+If you'd like fresh greens or herbs (like arugula or basil) on your pizza, sprinkle them over the pizza right when it comes out of the oven.
 The residual heat from the pizza will wilt the greens just slightly and bring out their flavor.

 It's best, though, to keep the toppings to just a handful at most.
-If you load homemade pizza down with a ton of toppings, it may take too long for the crust to cook well.
+If you load homemade pizza down with a ton of toppings, it may take too long for the crust to cook.

 How To Make Pizza at Home